Church of St. Anne in Vilnius

-There is widely publicised legend which tells that Napoleon upon seeing this beautiful structure in 1812 expressed a wish to carry this church home, to Paris, "in the palm of his hand".
-Nevertheless these were not the best times for the church – it was turned into a military warehouse.
+There is widely publicized legend which tells that Napoleon upon seeing this beautiful structure in 1812 expressed a wish to carry this church home, to Paris, "in the palm of his hand".
+Nevertheless, these were not the best times for the church – it was turned into a military warehouse.

-Next to the church stands also a belltower – separate building which at first moment looks somewhat similar to the St.Anne church.
-Nevertheless this structure was built in another epoch – in 1872, in Neo-Gothic style (architect Nikolai Chagin).
-It was built here after the previous bell tower was demolished due to the construction of new street.
+Next to the church stands also a belltower – a separate building which at the first moment looks somewhat similar to the St.Anne church.
+Nevertheless, this structure was built in another epoch – in 1872, in Neo-Gothic style (architect Nikolai Chagin).
+It was built here after the previous bell tower was demolished due to the construction of a new street.

 Most impressive part of the church is its facade.
 Brick here is used in a novel way for its time, adapting to the trendy Flamboyant Gothic style with ogee arks.
 Here have been used 33 diverse kinds of brick.

 Interior, including the altar, was shaped in Baroque style, but it is more restrained than the beautiful facade.